 The CoARC and its collaborating organizations cooperate to establish, maintain, and promote high-quality educational standards for programs that prepare individuals for respiratory care practice, and to provide recognition for degree-granting, postsecondary education programs that meet the requirements outlined in the Standards.
 The accreditation process is voluntary and is initiated only at the request of an institution that meets the criteria for program sponsorship, as identified in the Standards.
 Upon receiving such a request the CoARC conducts a comprehensive review of the program, including information contained in the accreditation application and self-study report, the report of the site visit evaluation team, the program's annual report, and any requested reports or additional relevant documentation submitted by the program.
 Accreditation decisions are based on the CoARC's determination of the extent to which the program meets the Standards.
 Programs that have successfully undergone the review process are granted accreditation status by the CoARC, which provides public recognition of that achievement.
-The CoARC delegates to its Commissioners the responsibility for ensuring that accreditation actions follow fair and objective procedures and are in full compliance with the accreditation Standards.
-The CoARC has full and final decision-making authority for all accreditation actions.
+The CoARC delegates to its Commissioners the responsibility for ensuring that accreditation actions follow fair and objective procedures and are in full compliance with the accreditation standards.